jsohlendorff/continuous_time_LTMLE/note_ryalen.typ

     $
 ]

-= Discussion

-When applying data analysis in practical scenarios, a key question remains: how best to analyze the data at hand.
-We explore several potential interventions that could be relevant to those discussed in this article.
-For example, if using the same type of data, we could treat the first deviation time as a censoring time, when a static intervention where the patient remains on treatment at each visit is used.
-Incorporating the visitation times as a time-varying covariate would likely yield an analysis similar to the one presented here.
-This would yield identification formulas that are identical to the one presented in @ryalenPotentialOutcomes, but for a potentially different target parameter, but would require that the total compensator such that the compensator has no discrete points.

-Alternatively, a stochastic
-intervention could be considered, where both the timing of visits and the decisions surrounding them are intervened upon, so that the timing of visitation events is the same as in the observational data.
-However, such interventions may be difficult to incorporate into a potential outcomes framework.
-Finally, a simpler approach would be to entirely prevent patients from visiting the doctor, effectively eliminating any possibility of deviation from protocol.
-//stoc int reflects ... scaling the intensity

-In addition, a significant advantage of this approach, compared to preventative interventions, is the potential to model dynamic treatment regimes, providing alternative means of analysis to the general ones in @ryalenPotentialOutcomes.

 = Uniqueness

 // If there are two solutions (mine and theirs), they may be an infinite number of solutions